HanCai98/HanCai98/README.md

 ### Hi there 👋

-Hi, I'm Han, a passionate self-taught frontEnd web developer, interested in information visualization and HCI.
+My name is Han Cai, I am currently a master student at Brown University majored in computer science.
 <br/>

-- 🔭 I’m currently working on [IDEAS Laboratory](https://github.com/Ideas-Laboratory)
+- 🔭 I’m currently working at [Seismic](https://github.com/seismic)
-- 👯 I’m looking to collaborate on [Qwerty Learner](https://github.com/Kaiyiwing/qwerty-learner)
-- 📝 I'm looking for a job about front-end developement
+- 📝 I'm looking for a position for Software Enginner starting from June, 2023
-- 📫 How to reach me: me@kaiyi.cool
+- 📫 How to reach me: mikecaihan@outlook.com
-- 📲 WeChat: `Kaiyi42`

 <br/>